kimjansheden/PayloadVideoPlugin/packages/video-plugin/README.md

   plugins: [videoPlugin(videoOptions)],
 });
 ```

+When `autoEnqueue` is `true`, the plugin
+tries a preset named `1080`, then `hd1080`, and finally falls back to the first
+configured preset.
+Set `autoEnqueuePreset` to force a specific preset name when auto-enqueueing.

 2. Provide a worker options module and bundle it to JS (the CLI needs a JS file).
    Example setup: